HewlettPackard/squest/docs/manual/billing_groups.md

 Once quota are defined, you can link them to each billing group and set a **limit**.
 Squest will then calculate the consumption by retrieving each instance that are linked to tracked resource attributes.

+!!! note

->**Note:** The limit does not block any request from the service catalog.
+      The limit does not block any request from the service catalog.
 This field is used to give the administrator information about consumptions.
       The total consumption can exceed limit if the administrator provision services anyway.

 Consumed quota and limits are exposed as [Prometheus metrics](../metrics/#squest_quota_consumed).
 You can then create your own Grafana dashboard from them to visualize percentage consumption of each attribute per billing group.